Capital Financing logo

 NFM Lending - Team Petros - NMLS 92866

-NFM Lending branch in Lynnwood, WA led by Branch Manager Petros A. Christophilis (NMLS #92866), offering mortgage loans for purchase, refinance, and home improvement with 15+ years of local Seattle market expertise.
+NFM Lending branch in Lynnwood, WA led by Branch Manager Petros A. Christophilis (NMLS #92866), offering mortgage loans for purchase, refinance, and home improvement with 15+ years of local Seattle market experience context.

 TitleMax Title Loans logo